byrobingames/batch/README.md

 Stencyl extension for "Batch" (http://www.batch.com) on iOS and Android.
 This extension allows you to easily integrate Batch on your Stencyl game / application. (http://www.stencyl.com)

+This extension does not work with Heyzap and Tapdaq extension.
+If you want to create a game with this and with above extension, you can ask me and i make it happen for your.
+Not for FREE.

 ## Main Features

   * Register to batch.